 If you still haven’t walked off that second scoop of ice cream head underground and explore the nearly kilometer long labyrinth of passageways and cellars that exist six meters below the vegetable market.
 There you can learn how these tunnels were once used for food and drink storage, see some archaeological finds, and end up in either an old wine cellar or a historic tavern for a frothy brew.

-Hike Up to Špilberk Castle
+Things to Do in Brno – Hike Up to Špilberk Castle

 Špilberk Castle sits perched above central Brno.
 It seemingly beckons visitors from above to make their way through the winding pathways of the surrounding park to pay a visit.
 Once you submit your efforts will be rewarded with sweeping views of the entire city, especially from the castle’s tower.